blakeelias/grok-evals/WRITEUP.md

 ## Benchmark Critique

+Both Tau-bench and Tau^2-bench have objectively verifiable domains.
+The agents can only take a constrained set of actions in a limited space -- e.g. booking certain flights.
+It seems it would be harder to express a more complex query like booking several flights at once that satisfy the user's broader constraints (e.g. mixing family and work travel).
+Is this really a good fit for my interests then in ambiguous human inputs

 By design, $\Tau^2$ assumes perfect goal alignment, in which the AI's challenge is execution rather than interpretation and exercising judgment.
 In practice, ambiguity and evolving human preferences are central to collaboration.